 Saint George Church

 Also within the citadel is the Saint George Church which could be as old as the 4th century AD.
-But much of the surviving structure was rebuilt by the Artukids.
+But much of the surviving structure was later rebuilt by the Artukids.
 There’s no art or furniture to see inside, but it’s definitely worth a quick visit.

 Wandering the Old City